janhalen/enterprise-architecture-patterns/index.md

 # Welcome to the System Design Docs

-This site contains architectural recommendations and design proposals.
+This site contains architectural recommendations, open source guidance and design proposals.
 Use the sidebar to explore proposals and decisions.